redbadger/crux/docs/src/rfcs/per-operation-types.md

 enum has one variant per operation, as it does today, and each variant's kind is a compile-time constant on the Rust side.

-The bridge registry can therefore read `Op::KIND` when it registers a request rather than inspecting the `ResolveSerialized` it was handed.
+The bridge registry can therefore read the operation's static kind when it registers a request rather than inspecting the `ResolveSerialized` it was handed.
 The id goes back to being a plain sequence number: with the kind known statically on both sides of the boundary, encoding it into the id as well would duplicate information the shell already has from the generated table, and would keep an encoding